By: Posted on Published:

 Lent Day 9

-On this 9th day of Lent, for some reason I felt weird about writing this today.
+On this 9th day of Lent, for some reason I felt weird about writing this today on finding your people.
 I don’t ever want to come off as a THIS IS WHAT I KNOW – SO LISTEN person.
 I really don’t like those people so if that’s how you read this, know that is not my intent.

-Some topics I am very passionate about – and as of this past year, this topic of connection is more important to me than ever.
+Some topics I am very passionate about – and as of this past year, this topic of connection and finding your people is more important to me than ever.
 We would not have held it together this past year if it wasn’t for our people.

 Our people prayed, they bought up Uber Eats cards while in the hospital, they bought us PILLOWS WITH OUR FACE ON THEM so I could always sleep next to my husband’s face – wait, you need to see this.